 (See also Introduction to Disorders of Kidney Tubules.)

-There are two types of pseudohypoaldosteronism:
+There are 2 types of pseudohypoaldosteronism:

 Two different gene mutations can cause pseudohypoaldosteronism type I. In both, the body does not respond to the hormone aldosterone, leading to the excretion of too much sodium and water.
-However, the two types differ.
+However, the 2 types differ.
 In one type, excess sodium is excreted only by the kidneys.
 In the other, more severe form, excess salt is also lost through sweat and from other organs.

 Children with the severe form may have symptoms similar to those of cystic fibrosis, such as frequent respiratory tract infections.
 They may have